mozilla/extension-workshop/src/content/documentation/publish/site-permission-add-on.md

 ```

-If the promise is rejected, the user has either not installed the site permission add-on, or has denied access to the site permission.
-You may encourage the user to install the site permission add-on to grant permission and then attempt to request MIDI access again.
+If the promise is rejected, the user has either not installed the site permission add-on or has denied access to the site permission.
+You may encourage the user to install the site permission add-on to grant permission and then request MIDI access again.

 If the `navigator.requestMIDIAccess()` promise resolves the user has granted permission by installing the site permission add-on.
-The website can use the feature that the Web API provides.
+The website can now use the feature that the Web API provides.

 {% endcapture %}